 If you have any questions or concerns regarding commuter student facilities or services, please contact the Institute for Lay Ministry (313-883-8541).

 The outdoor track is available for commuter student use during daylight hours.
 (All other athletic and exercise facilities are reserved for use by seminarians only).

 Chapel & Daily Mass

-The seminary community welcomes all students and the public who wish to participate in the weekday Eucharistic celebration in the main chapel at 12:05 pm, Monday-Friday.
+The seminary community welcomes all students and the public who wish to participate in the weekday Eucharistic celebration of Holy Mass in the main chapel at 12:05 pm, Monday-Thursday.
+If Mass should be cancelled for any reason, this will be communicated to students via their SHMS email address.
 Those joining the celebration are invited to pray in the spirit and customs of the community.
 Commuter students are encouraged to use the chapel for private prayer outside of seminarian liturgical celebrations.
 We ask everyone to foster appropriate quiet and reverence at all times and avoid using the chapel as a shortcut—but we do encourage you to make frequent visits to the Blessed Sacrament.
 The chapel is open to commuter students during the following times:

 |Mon., Tues., Wed., & Fri.||8:30 a.m.–10:00 p.m.|

 Chapel reservation requests for special group events must be made in writing to the Rector.